egiurleo/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 retry timeout has been exceeded, drivers MUST NOT retry the transaction and allow ``withTransaction`` to propagate the error to its caller.

-If an error bearing neither the UnknownTransactionCommitResult nor the TransientTransactionError label is encountered at any point, the driver MUST NOT retry and MUST allow ``withTransaction`` to propagate the error to its caller.
+If an error bearing neither the RetryableWriteError label nor the TransientTransactionError label is encountered at any point, the driver MUST NOT retry and MUST allow ``withTransaction`` to propagate the error to its caller.